Animal Welfare Act 1999

 139: Destruction of impounded animals that are diseased, injured, or sick, or

-"Putting down sick or hurt animals that can't be helped"
+"Putting down sick or injured animals that are impounded and can't be helped"

 Part 7Provisions relating to administration